Vanilla Danish are filled with vanilla custard, and shaped using croissant dough.

-If you need some suggestions for how to shape your Danishes, visit our 6 classic shapes for Danishes.
+Learn how to shape your Danishes into 6 classic shapes for Danishes.

 Danish Pastry Filling